saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

 1. what section of an sls file to delay the render of, and
 2. when to start the render and execution of these delayed sections.

 To do this, we add a new requisite called `delayed_render`, that takes a list of things to render and execute after the state that has the requisite in it finishes.
-This list contains either 1) blocks enclosed by a custom jinja tag, similar to `block`, called `delayed_block`, or 2) the names of entire sls files, in the same way as given in other requisites.
+This list contains either 1) blocks enclosed by hashbang-tags, similar to a custom jinja tag like `block`, called `delayed_block`, or 2) the names of entire sls files, in the same way as given in other requisites.

 It is important to note that we don't want to mark a state directly to indicate its render should be delayed.
-Instead, we want the ability to mark *Jinja* as needing to be rendered later.
-We don't want to render a single state later - we want to render Jinja later that contains a state, or states.
+Instead, we want the ability to generically mark a selection of an sls file as needing to be rendered later.
+We don't want to render a single state later - we want to render any sls template code later that contains a state, or states.
 Doing this allows for loops, conditionals, [Salt's special context vars like `salt` and `grains`](https://docs.saltstack.com/en/latest/ref/states/vars.html), and the full power of the render machinery.
 This allows for accessing and building logic around data at delayed render time, where that data did not exist at the render of the calling state.

 Here are several examples of how state files could use this

-### Simple example calling a jinja block:
+### Simple example calling a delayed_block:

 ```salt
 # init.sls